OctopusDeploy/docs/src/pages/docs/packaging-applications/build-servers/github-actions-v2.md

 ## Sequencing Tasks

 It can be useful to run multiple Octopus Deploy GitHub Actions in sequence as part of a larger workflow.
-To do this, simplly include each Octopus Action as a step within a single job.
+To do this, simply include each Octopus Action as a step within a single job.

 If you need to run sequential Octopus Actions in separate jobs, you can also configure your jobs to run sequentially by [defining prerequisite jobs](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/using-jobs-in-a-workflow#defining-prerequisite-jobs).